noisepy/NoisePy/README.md

 <img src="/docs/src/logo.png" width="800" height="400">

 # Installation
-This package contains 3 main python scripts with 1 dependent module (`noise_module`) and 1 plotting module ( `plot_modules`).
+This package contains 4 main python scripts with 2 dependent modules (`core_functions` and `noise_module`) and 1 plotting module ( `plot_modules`).
+We prefer the script style over the function style mainly because we want to implement the MPI into the package.
 The scripts are depended on some common python libraries with a detailed list shown below.
 We recommend installing them using [conda](https://docs.conda.io/en/latest/) or [pip](https://pypi.org/project/pip/).
 Due to the availablility of multiple version of dependent libraries, we did not exclusively tested their performance on our package.
 But the information provided below works well on `macOS Mojave (10.14.5)`.

 |  **library**  |  **version**  |
 |:-------------:|:-------------:|